 What is ANZA Netball?

-ANZA Netball is a not-for-profit organisation with over ? years’ experience in delivering quality Netball programmes to children aged 6 to 16 years.
+ANZA Netball is a not-for-profit organisation with many years experience in delivering quality Netball programmes to children aged 6 to 16 years.
 We deliver an inclusive programme focusing on fun, friendship and fitness.
 We believe in providing opportunities for children of all abilities to play Netball in a safe, positive and encouraging environment.

 When does the season start and finish?

 The ANZA Netball season begins at the beginning of September and goes through to the end of March.
 There are a couple of breaks during the season to accommodate the different school holidays.
 Sometimes the school holidays do not align so there will be times when Netball is on during your respective school holidays.

 The registration fee is $350 and the uniform costs $60.
 If you join mid-season (after December), the fee is pro-rated to $165.